-Einstein says that all objects accelerate at the same rate near a gravitating object because that object curves the space around it and everything falls on the same "straight" line, independent of their own nature.
+Einstein says that all objects accelerate at the same rate near a gravitating object because that object curves the space around it and small objects fall on the same "straight" lines, independent of their own nature.

 Far away from a gravitating object, space is "flat" and there is no gravity.
 Black holes are "safe" from a distance.